 The best way to remove an embedded tick is by grasping its body with fine-tipped tweezers, as close to the skin as possible, and pulling gently upwards without jerking or twisting, to make sure the mouthparts are not left behind in the skin.
 Clean the bite area with soap and water and treat with antiseptic.
 The tick can be placed in a sealed container or bag, flushed down the toilet, or dropped in alcohol.

-You’re advised to see your doctor after removing a tick for prophylactic antibiotics, and certainly if you develop flu-like symptoms (or any other unusual symptoms) after being bitten.
+You’re advised to see your doctor for prophylactic antibiotics after removing a tick, and certainly if you develop flu-like symptoms (or any other unusual symptoms) after being bitten.
 There are two tests for Lyme disease, but false negatives are common, not because the test is inaccurate, but because the bacteria may need to be present for some time before it can be detected.

 What not to do

 Do not try to burn the tick off, smother it with Vaseline or pull it off with your fingers.
 Do not crush a removed tick with your fingers.